By Andrea Lebron - May 8, 2019

 Emergency messaging systems play an important role in public safety, but they can do much more than warn citizens of impending dangers.
 With the right public emergency messaging system in place, state and local government safety officials can enhance emergency management, improve how information is shared with response agencies, and reach out to individuals most in need of help.

-State and local governments will have unique requirements for their emergency messaging systems due to their unique threats.
+State and local governments and federal agencies will have unique requirements for their emergency messaging systems due to their unique threats.
 Nonetheless, there are 5 basic factors emergency messaging systems should have to warn as many people as possible in the shortest amount of time, to coordinate emergency responses with maximum efficiency, and to recover from an emergency as quickly as possible.

 Ease of use is crucial because, although emergency alerts can be composed with a calm head prior to an emergency, attempting to use an emergency messaging system in the midst of a stressful incident can lead to mistakes being made and miscommunications.
 Ideally, the selected emergency messaging system should support templates that can be prepared in advance.